Title IX Complaint Process and UCP Complaint Process

 559-600-3111

-Complaints filed under the District’s Uniform Complaint Procedures will be investigated and a decision made within sixty calendar days of the District’s receipt, unless the complainant agrees to an extension.
-The Title IX Coordinator may informally discuss the possibility of mediation with the parties to the complaint.
-If the parties do not agree to mediation or mediation does not resolve the complaint, the coordinator will proceed with an investigation of the complaint, which will be completed by the site investigator.
-The investigator will interview alleged victims (complainant), alleged offender (responder), and relevant witnesses.
-The coordinator may review available records, statements, or notes related to the complaint, including evidence or information received from the parties during the investigation.
-The coordinator may visit reasonably accessible locations where discrimination is alleged to have occurred.
-During the investigation, schools will offer supportive measures to the complainant.
+Complaints filed under the District’s Uniform Complaint Procedures will be investigated and a decision made within sixty (60) calendar days of the District’s receipt, unless the complainant agrees to an extension.
+The Title IX Coordinator may discuss the possibility of an informal resolution process, such as mediation, with the parties to the complaint.
+If the parties do not agree to an informal resolution process, like a mediation, or the informal resolution process does not resolve the complaint, the coordinator will proceed with an investigation of the complaint, which will be completed by the investigator.
+The investigator will interview alleged victim (complainant), alleged offender (respondent), and relevant witnesses.
+The investigator may review available records, statements, or notes related to the complaint, including evidence or information received from the parties during the investigation.
+The investigator may visit reasonably accessible locations where discrimination is alleged to have occurred.
+During the investigation, schools will offer supportive measures to the complainant and, as applicable, to the respondent.

-Within 30 days of receipt of the complaint, the coordinator will prepare and send a final written decision to the complainant and respondent.
-If the compliance officer finds that a complaint has merit, the District will take appropriate corrective action.
+Within 60 days of receipt of the complaint, the coordinator or assigned investigator will prepare and send a final written decision to the complainant and respondent.
+If the coordinator assigned investigator finds that a complaint has merit, the District will take appropriate corrective action.

-If the complainant or respondent is not satisfied with the decision, either the complainant or respondent may, within five business days, file the complaint in writing with the Board.
+If the complainant is not satisfied with the decision, the complainant may file an appeal in writing with the Board.
 The Board may consider the matter at a Board meeting or decide not to hear the complaint, in which case the compliance officer’s decision shall be final.
-The Board’s decision must be within 60 calendar days of the District’s receipt of the complaint (unless this deadline is extended by mutual agreement).
+The Board’s decision must be within 60 calendar days of the District’s receipt of the complaint (unless this deadline is extended by agreement of the Complainant).

-The complainant or respondent may appeal the District’s decision within fifteen calendar days to the California Department of Education.
-The appeal must specify the reason for the appeal and whether the District’s facts are incorrect and/or the law is misapplied.
+The complainant may appeal the District’s final decision within 30 calendar days of the decision to the California Department of Education.
+The appeal must specify the reason for the appeal, including (1) the District failed to follow its complaint procedures, (2) the District’s decision lacks material findings of fact necessary to reach a conclusion, (3) findings are not supported by substantial evidence, (4) the legal conclusion is inconsistent with the law, or (5) the corrective actions fail to provide a proper remedy..
 The appeal must include a copy of the original complaint to the District and a copy of the District’s decision.
 For more information, visit the California Department of Education’s webpage on Uniform Complaint Procedures: here.

 For complaints alleging unlawful discrimination based on state law, the complainant may pursue available civil law remedies, including seeking assistance from mediation centers or public/private interest attorneys, sixty calendar days after filing an appeal with the California Department of Education.
 (California Education Code § 262.3.)
 Note that this sixty-day moratorium does not apply to complaints seeking injunctive relief in state courts or to discrimination complaints based on federal law.
 (California Education Code § 262.3.)